QuicksilverMachine/videoshare/README.md

 ## OpenAPI Schema

-The service's OpenAPI schema can be accessed on the server's `/docs` address.
+The service's OpenAPI schema can be accessed on the server's root address.
 This auto-documenting page will allow the user to easily test all endpoints.

 ## Development